Huntington Junior College: Curriculum

+In the 2021–2022 academic year, HJC offered six associate degree programs in administrative technology, business management, dental assisting, medical assisting, medical coding, and substance use counseling.
+Most of these programs are offered through hybrid learning.

-Huntington Junior College utilizes the academic quarter calendar consisting of four three-month quarters of classes.
+HJC utilizes the academic quarter calendar consisting of four three-month quarters of classes.

 Admissions and tuition

-Huntington Junior College has an open admissions policy.
+HJC has an open admissions policy.

-In 2010, The Chronicle of Higher Education listed Huntington Junior College as having among the top ten highest three-year default rates for student loans among for-profit post-secondary institutions.
-According to data research conducted by The Chronicle of Higher Education, 41% of students who had begun repaying their student loans in 2007 had defaulted within three years of commencing repayment; 199 of 483 students defaulted.
-According to Lendedu, the three-year default rate dropped to 23% for the 2017-2019 period.
+Full-time tuition during the 2021–2022 academic year was $10,050.
+In fall 2022, the college announced that it had frozen tuition for the third year in a row.
+The college has a 95% retention rate.

+In 2019, HJC students had a student loan default rate of 6%, below the national average of 15.2% for similar schools.

 Student body

-As of fall 2012, the student body totaled 802 students, according to the United States Department of Education Institute of Education Sciences.
-The college has 20 full-time total faculty and 14 part-time faculty and a student-to-faculty ratio of 29 to 1.
-According to fall 2011 data on undergraduate student age, 30% of the college's students were aged 24 and under and 70% of students were aged 25 and over.
-Regarding the residence of the school's undergraduate students, 79% of students were in-state and 21% of students were out-of-state.
-The majority (78%) of the students enrolled at Huntington Junior College are not enrolled in any distance education, with 17% enrolled only in distance education, and 5% enrolled in some distance education.
+As of fall 2022, the student body totaled 151 students, according to the National Center for Education Statistics.
+The college has 6 full-time total faculty and 5 part-time faculty and a student-to-faculty ratio of 18 to 1.
+According to fall 2021 data on undergraduate student age, 15% of the college's students were aged 24 and under and 85% of students were aged 25 and over.
+Regarding the residence of the school's undergraduate students, 80% of students were in-state and 20% of students were out-of-state.
+The majority (86%) of the students enrolled at HJC are enrolled in distance education, with 56% enrolled only in distance education, and 13% not enrolled in distance education.

 Campus

-Huntington Junior College is located in the former Cabell County Public Library building in downtown Huntington.
+HJC is located in the former Cabell County Public Library building in downtown Huntington.
 The Beaux-Arts style Carnegie library building was constructed between 1902 and 1903, with $35,000 of its funds donated by Andrew Carnegie.
 Cabell County Public Library vacated the building in 1980, after which, the edifice was listed on the National Register of Historic Places on April 3, 1980.

-According to the United States Department of Education Institute of Education Sciences, Huntington Junior College is classified as having a small city campus setting.
+According to the United States Department of Education Institute of Education Sciences, HJC is classified as having a small city campus setting.
 There is no campus housing for the college's student population.